Physical oncology: Micropatterning

-The cellular patterning allowed to show the dependence of the cellular architecture on the tensions generated by the support, variable according to the rigidity of these supports.
-This made it possible to hypothesize about the transmission of mechanical signals between the "outside", here the support (glass then plastic then gel), and the CytoSKeleton (CSK) and the nucleus.
+Cellular patterning allowed to show the dependence of cellular architecture on the tensions generated by their supports, which is variable according to the rigidity of these supports.
+This makes it possible to hypothesize about the transmission of mechanical signals between the support, the cytoskeleton and the nucleus.

-The equilibrium, in the CSK of each cell, is between contractile microfilaments and microtubules resistant to compression; it is also done in the membership of the ECM by a game of pressure and tension that cancel out in a situation of equilibrium.
-Energy is given by actin.
+The equilibrium, in the cytoskeleton of each cell, is between contractile microfilaments and microtubules resistant to compression; it is also done in the membership of the ECM by a game of pressure and tension that cancel out in a situation of equilibrium.
+Energy is generated by actin.

-Micropatterning has clearly shown these phenomena on the scale of a cell fixed on a support.
+Micropatterning has shown these phenomena on the scale of a cell fixed on a support.

 Increased stiffness of the ECM: the spreading of the cell - on the support, representation of the ECM - is necessary for the cell division (thus the growth).

 Decrease of the rigidity of the ECM: when the ECM is deformed, the cell traction causes the stop of the growth and a differentiation of the cell or an apoptosis.

 The soft material that transmits the mechanical signals is therefore pre-stressed and this allows the transmission of forces in the body with a quantitative distribution according to the scale: the skeleton, a macroscopic structure, will transmit much greater forces than an isolated organ.

-On the scale of a tissue of an organ, the entire mechanical signal transmission network, including integrins, cadherins, focal adhesions (all intercellular junctions and ETM / cells), membrane, CSK, etc. also support the production of energy.
+On the scale of a tissue of an organ, the entire mechanical signal transmission network, including integrins, cadherins, focal adhesions (all intercellular junctions and ETM/cells), membrane, cytoskeleton, etc. also support the production of energy.
 Indeed, mitochondria are an integral part of this network and semi-solid (non-liquid) phase biochemistry is an important part of tissue metabolism.

-Here we find a principle of treatment by the mechanical signals.
+Here a principle of treatment by the mechanical signals can be found.

 The circulating cell

-Circulating Tumor Cells (CTCs) are isolable and their rigidity can be measured quite easily.
-Numerous articles have been able to verify what was already known for cells in 2D culture: the Young's modulus of CTC is very strongly correlated with the severity of cancer in all its parameters: differentiation, metastatic potential, prognostic and predictive correlation...

-And these correlations are valid for metaplastic, dysplastic, in situ and cancerous cells.
+The Young's modulus of Circulating Tumor Cells (CTCs) is very strongly correlated with the severity of cancer in all its parameters - differentiation, metastatic potential, prognostic and predictive correlation.
+These correlations are valid for metaplastic, dysplastic, in situ and cancerous cells.

 The journey of the metastatic cell

-These CTCs must first cross the ECM, enter the bloodstream or lymphatic vessels, and then leave the circulation to attach to a tissue for metastasis.
-Many articles have recently commented on this "journey" and the many physical elements that punctuate it.
+CTCs must cross the ECM, enter the bloodstream or lymphatic vessels, and then leave the circulation to attach to a tissue for metastasis.